lucas-streanga/Processor-Project/README.md

   Ensure instructions only access memory within the virtual memory bounds.

 ### Program memory allocation details
 Virtual memory is variable from run to run and is allocated on the heap.
-The ISA is also allocated on the heap, but this will most likely change.
 Everything else is auto allocated to the stack.
 No global variables are used.

 # Instruction Format